subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 ![Indexing Status](/assets/img/network/indexer_project_indexing.png)

-### 4.2 Announcing that Indexing Service is Ready to Use
+### 3.2 Announcing that Indexing Service is Ready to Use

-Once the Indexer announces that they have started indexing the project on the network, and when the indexing progress reaches the minimum block height, the indexer can publish the project to the `ready` status.
-This indicates that other users can now access the indexing service.
+Once a Node Operator announces that they have started indexing the project on the network, and when the indexing progress reaches the minimum required block height (or catches up with the latest height), the Node Operator can publish the project to the `ready` status.
+This indicates that the network can now start to distribute requests to the Node Operator's project deployment.

 ![Indexing Service Ready to Use Announcement](/assets/img/network/indexer_project_ready.png)

+## 4 Allocate SQT to the Project and Monitor

+To earn Network Allocation Rewards for your project, you should immediately allocate SQT to your new project.
+[Please follow the guide here](../stake.md#allocating-stake).

+On the Network app, the Node Operator can check the era information and confirm that the reward collection is up-to-date.
+The service log component provides the logs for the coordinator service.

+Monitor your eligibility for rewards from the Admin Portal, if your node is out of sync or not reachable, you may not receive rewards.

+Congratulations!
+You have successfully indexed your SubQuery Project.

+- If you encounter any trouble while running the Node Operator service, please visit [Troubleshooting](../setup/troubleshooting.md)) and find all your solutions in one place.
+- Find the list of [FAQs](../setup/faq.md), and resolve your query.

+## 5. Other Actions

-### 4.3 **Stop Indexing the Project**
+### 5.1 Stop Indexing the Project

 When you stop indexing the project, the node and query service will be terminated on the coordinator service side.
 Additionally, the status of the indexing service will need to be changed back to `NOT INDEXING`.